 3. Plan your food delivery menu and services

-Once you understand your target market, you can begin to plan your menu and service offerings.
+Once you understand your target market, plan your menu and services.
 This will vary depending on if you are working with a meal-prep service or local restaurants in your community.

-Will you focus on quick meals, easy snacks, lunch, dinner, meals for families or singles?
+Will you focus on quick meals, easy snacks, lunch, dinner or meals for families or singles?
 A clear theme will help you as you get started with your delivery service.

 4. Cover your legal and financial requirements

-Open a business bank account: By opening separate banking and credit lines for your business, you protect your personal assets.
+Open a business bank account: A separate banking and credit line for your business can help protect your personal assets.
 It also makes filing your taxes easier.
-Also, be sure to set up an accounting system to understand your finances and be ready to file taxes annually.
+Keep a business accounting system to help you understand your finances.

-Get permits and licenses: Check with local, state, and federal small business agencies to make sure you have all of the permits and licenses required for a food delivery service in your community.
+Get business permits and licenses: Check with local, state and federal small business agencies to make sure you have all of the permits and licenses required for a food delivery service in your area.

 Most small businesses need general liability insurance to help cover third-party injuries and medical expenses if you’re held responsible for an injury to someone other than your employees.
 It can also help protect you from financial losses if you’re liable for damaging property you do not own.